octopus8/Verse/README.md

 * 1.0.04 -  Avatar with IK Arms and Legs
   * Full body local and remote avatar with IK arms
   * Full body local and remote avatar with IK legs
+* 1.0.05 - NPC
+  * NPC walking in a circle with animated arms and legs

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->